zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/asp-net-mvc-3.md

+---
+title: Kendo UI in ASP.NET MVC 3
+meta_title: Using Kendo UI with ASP.NET MVC 3
+meta_description: How to use Kendo UI Complete for ASP.NET in ASP.NET MVC 3 applications
+slug: mvc-3
+publish: true
+---
 # Kendo UI Complete for ASP.NET MVC in ASP.NET MVC 3

 This tutorial shows how to use Kendo UI Complete for ASP.NET MVC in ASP.NET MVC 3 applications.
 The tutorial uses Visual Studio 2010 but will work with all Visual Studio versions that support ASP.NET MVC 3.
 The tutorial also creates a new ASP.NET MVC 3 application but the steps to use Kendo UI in exsiting ASP.NET MVC 3 application are the same.